skalenetwork/mirage-manager/docs/Staking.md

-**dev:** _Only callable by Committee contract (restricted) Only works on existing (not deleted) active nodes Updates committee weight after enabling_
+**dev:** _Only callable by Committee contract (restricted) Only works on existing (not deleted) active nodes Updates node's weight in Committee contract after enabling_

 #### Parameters